codepath/android_guides/ViewPager-with-FragmentPagerAdapter.md

 ### Setup SmartFragmentStatePagerAdapter

 First, copy in the [SmartFragmentStatePagerAdapter.java](https://gist.github.com/nesquena/c715c9b22fb873b1d259) which provides the intelligent caching of registered fragments within our `ViewPager`.
+It does so by overriding the `instantiateItem()` method and caching any created fragments internally.
 This solves the common problem of needing to **access the current item within the ViewPager**.

 Now, we want to extend from `SmartFragmentStatePagerAdapter` copied above when declaring our adapter so we can take advantage of the better memory management of the state pager: